 Adding a routed profile to the inside edge of the frame gives a more professional, finished look.
 But creating it at the router table and then cutting the joinery separately adds several steps to the building process.
 Fortunately, you can accomplish the same result by using a set of matched router bits.

 A set of rail and stile cutters (often referred to as "cope and stick" bits) can take care of the joinery and the decorative profile in one operation.
 A stile bit cuts the profile and the groove for the panel in the edge of each of the frame pieces.
 A matching rail bit cuts a coped profile and a stub tenon on the ends of the rails.
 Since the bits are precisely machined to match, you're almost guaranteed a perfect fit.

 These sets can be a bit pricey, usually running anywhere from $80 to $100 for a set.
 But unless you're running a production cabinet shop, you can probably get a lifetime of service from these bits.

 HOW THEY WORK.
-As you can see in the photos at right, each bit mirrors the other and the two fit together precisely.
+As you can see in the photos, each bit mirrors the other and the two fit together precisely.
 On both bits, the profile cutter is integral to the shank.
 The slot cutter and bearing are attached to the arbor with a nut.

 As an alternative to the two-bit set, several manufacturers also offer a single-bit option.
-These bits cut both the rail and stile profiles by either reversing the cutters or simply changing the bit’s height.
-I’ve included an example of each and an explanation of how they work on the next page.
+These bits cut both the rail and stile profiles by either reversing the cutters or you simply change the bit's height.
+I've included an example of each and an explanation of how they work.

 After choosing a set of bits, there are a few things you'll need to take care of before routing the door frames.
 The first step is to mill your stock for the frames.
 It's very important to make sure it's all perfectly flat, straight, and a consistent thickness.
 Any bow or twist in the stock will result in noticeable variations in the profile and joinery cuts.